Mega Millions worth nearly a half-billion dollars for tonight's drawing

 RELATED: Which state in the area is the best to buy a Mega Millions ticket?

-Kristopher Chrysanthopoulos may not have hit the big jackpot, but the twenty year old student from Oceanport in Monmouth County, N.J. was one of the second prize winners last week.
+Kristopher Chrysanthopoulos may not have hit the big jackpot, but the 20-year-old student from Oceanport in Monmouth County, was one of the second prize winners last week.

-During a stop at at The Mart in Tinton Falls in Monmouth County, he opted to get Mega Millions tickets for the May 28th drawing instead of his usual Scratch-Offs tickets, noting that the jackpot of $414 million at the time caught his eye.
+During a stop at The Mart in Tinton Falls, he opted to get Mega Millions tickets for the May 28 drawing instead of his usual Scratch-Offs tickets, noting that the jackpot of $414 million at the time caught his eye.

 The tickets sat, unchecked, in his wallet over the next two days.
 Kris' dad invited him to lunch to discuss summer employment options.
 Along the drive to the restaurant, Kris knew he was about to be lectured on the need to get a summer job.
 In an attempt to avoid the discussion, Kris figured this was as good a time as any to check the Mega Millions tickets he had in his wallet and hope for the best.